A marine science educator provides information and education techniques about the marine sciences.

 10% worked for scientific consulting services and this may be part of the tourism industry where they provide expert advice in a public facing role.

 8% worked for R&D in the physical sciences which will include aquariums and zoos where part of their job role may also be public facing.

-7% worked for educational establishments where they may deliver public lectures or offer classes to adult learners.
+7% worked for educational establishments where they may deliver public lectures or offer classes to adult learners.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Marine Science Educator Salary?

-According to 2015 statistics, the median salary for all environmental technicians was $46,540 per year of $22.38 per hour.
+According to 2020 statistics, the median salary for all environmental technicians was $46,850.
 This is one of the lowest paying environmental specialist jobs as it is more education focused and more of a vocation.
-The lowest 10% of earners reported $26,890 salary or $12.93 per hour.
-The highest 10% of earners reported a salary of $71,860 or $34.55 per hour.
-Management scientific and technical consulting paid the highest with an average of $45,440.
+The lowest 10% of earners earned about $29,280, and the highest 10% earned about $80,530.
+Local government paid the highest with a median salary of $51,510.*